All categories under CondoWonk

 Participation in an organics recycling program is now mandatory in California.
 Compliance can be messy in a condominium building.
 By carefully reviewing their waste hauler’s rules—in this case, a recommendation to put food scraps in plastic bags—this condo found a practical solution.

-California law requires HOAs to allow owners to install EV chargers, even in aging buildings with limited electrical capacity.
-After a bad installation caused a fire in the electrical room, this board took time to set goals and explore all the options, including third-party charging stations, Level 1 “trickle charging”…
+California Law 4745 requires HOAs to allow owners to install EV chargers, even in aging buildings with limited electrical capacity.
+After a fire in the electrical room, a board explored its options, including third-party stations, Level 1 “trickle charging” and Level 2 chargers with devices to prevent overloading capacity.

 A new California law, AB-1572, unfairly targets condominium owners by prohibiting the use of potable water on their often tiny patches of "nonfunctional" turf while exempting single-family homes and apartments.